 Our capacity to communicate rests on our ability to be aware of what we’re feeling inside.
 It takes a hefty dose of mindfulness to notice what we’re actually experiencing.

 Turning attention inside, we might recognize that we’re feeling sad, afraid, or lonely.
-Or, we might notice that shame got triggered when someone seemed to be critical of or upset with us.
+Or, we might notice that shame got triggered when someone seemed to be critical or upset with us.
 We might feel anger or outrage in response to injustice or abuse.

 The challenge of skillful communication is that it requires us to attend to our inner world of feelings and desires.
-Our default mode may be to protect ourselves by going into our head to find clever ways to attack and judge a person rather than notice how we’re affected by them—and then communicate that.
+Our default mode may be to protect ourselves by going into our head to find clever ways to attack and judge a person rather than simply notice how we’re affected by them—and then communicate that.

 We have little control over external events.
 We have zero control over fixing or changing another person.
 But we have some control over how we relate to our own experience and respond to events.
 We can uncover our genuine feelings and wants and communicate these in a self-revealing way, such as by using Marshall Rosenberg’s non-violent communication approach.